 Rather than erring on the side of being unprepared, take the situation seriously and ponder tricky decisions ahead of time to keep your whole company in the clear moving onward.
 For some companies, it may be unrealistic to keep on full functions of employees—there may be whole teams laid-off.
 But, before doing that, think about where your product could pivot, and what available opportunities employees’ skill sets may offer.

 Laying off employees is hard.
 Tons of companies are implementing hiring freezes and lay-offs, but many are still hiring.
 Before laying off your employees, consider ways to keep them on the payroll.
+While there is payroll software you can use to take some administrative burden off your HR staff, thus reducing costs, you’ll need more than software to keep employees.
 Some ways that other companies are doing this are:

 Ultimately, if your company is in true financial hardship and lay-offs are inevitable, be sure to do so with compassion.
 There are too many horror stories going around about terrible lay-offs and people left with little clarity around the decision.
 It’s bad PR, it will represent your brand poorly to potential future partners and customers, and it burns bridges with talented employees who could still refer people to work for you.
 Always err on the side of being human.